GSA-TTS/FAC-transition-site/src/data/validations/index.md

 # {{title}}

-The data coming into the FAC is validated through five distinct layers.
+The data coming into the FAC is validated in five distinct ways.

 ## In-form validations

-The SF-SAC collection is made up of a collection of web forms and spreadsheets that are filled out and uploaded to fac.gov.
-Within both the web forms and spreadsheets, we have some input restrictions (e.g. making sure `Y` and `N` fields only contain `Y/N`) and validations that help grantees and auditors complete the forms correctly.
-It is difficult to add validations to spreadsheets in a way that works everywhere, so this layer is the simplest of our validation layers.
+The SF-SAC is made up of a collection of web forms and spreadsheets that are filled out by grantees and auditors.
+Within both the web forms and spreadsheets, we have input restrictions and validations that help people complete the forms correctly.

+Because it is difficult to add validations to spreadsheets in a way that works everywhere, this is one of the simplest validation layers in the FAC.

 ## Intake validations

-The first layer of data validation is made up of many [intake validations]({{"intake-validations/" | absoluteUrl }}).
-This layer a sandwich of data transformation, validation, and then one more transformation to a form that will ultimately be used to store a user's submission.
-Each intake validation is a piece of code that does just one kind of validation.
-This lets us keep track of what each validation within the FAC does, and know exactly where those validations are applied.
+The second layer of data validation is made up of many [intake validations]({{"intake-validations/" | absoluteUrl }}).
+Here, we transform the spreadsheet or form a user submits into a shape that is more manageable for valiation.
+We then apply many validations, one after another, to help ensure data quality.
+Where we find errors, we do our best to provide error messages that guide people to a correct submission.

 Read more about our [intake validations]({{"intake-validations/" | absoluteUrl }}).

 ## Schema validations

-A *schema* for a given piece of data is its form or shape.
-For example, we might say a zip code has the schema of five digits, and optionally, a hyphen followed by four more digits.
-A schema validation is where we look at a piece of data, and ask if everything about it has the right shape.
+A *schema* describes something's *form* or *shape*.
+For example, we might say the schema for a zip code is five digits followed by an optional hyphen and four more digits.
+A *schema validation* is where we look at a piece of data, and ask if everything about it has the right shape.

 Every form section in the SF-SAC has a shape.
-That shape is made up of the fields (names, zip codes, email addresses), and the data in those fields has a shape as well (zip codes and email addresses each have their own shape).
+That shape is made up of the fields (names, zip codes, email addresses), and each piece of data in each field has a shape of its own.
 The SF-SAC schema validations make sure that a submission, after going through our intake validations, ends up in the right shape for storage.

 Read more about our [schema validations]({{"schema-validations/" | absoluteUrl }}).

 ## Cross-validations

+Because the SF-SAC is made up of multiple sections, we have to make sure the sections make sense with respect to each-other.
 Cross-validations look at the submission as a whole, and make sure everything is consistent *between* the SF-SAC sections.

 Read more about our [cross-validations]({{"cross-validations/" | absoluteUrl }}).

 ## Dissemination validations

-The final step is to make sure that everything is where we expect it to be, before we consider a submission complete.
+The final step is to make sure that everything is ready for sharing with agencies and the public.
+This means we make sure every piece of data we're expecting as part of an SF-SAC submission is present and accounted for.
+Our goal is to block as many errors as possible; if we don't, then we'll have to [document the errors that get past us and fix them]({{"../curation/" | absoluteUrl}}).

 Read more about our [dissemination validations]({{"dissemination-validations/" | absoluteUrl }}).